-Verizon Q3 2013 results include 1.1 million new connections, more smartphone-owning subscribersAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Q3 2013 results include 1.1 million new connections, more smartphone-owning subscribersAlex Wagner - Editorial Director of News and Content

 Verizon's Q3 2013 results are in, and it looks like big red operator had itself another nice quarter.
 The company announced today that Verizon Wireless added 1.1 million retail connections during the third quarter, including 927,000 retail postpaid connections.
 That brings Verizon's total subscriber base up to 101.2 million retail connections, a figure that's up 5.5 percent year over year and includes 95.2 million total retail postpaid connections.

 Verizon also revealed that it had a total of 35 million retail postpaid accounts at the end of Q3, which works out to an average of 2.72 devices per account.
 The number of customers on a Share Everything plan grew during the quarter, growing to a total of 42 percent of all retail postpaid customers, a figure that's up from 13 percent in Q3 2012.
 The size of Verizon's smartphone-owning subscriber base increased as well, growing from 64 percent of all postpaid subs in Q2 2013 to 67 percent in Q3 2013.
 In all, Verizon reports that it activated 7.6 million smartphones in Q3 as well as a total of 6.8 million 4G LTE devices.

 Finally, Verizon says that its 4G LTE network covers more than 303 million people in over 500 markets.
 The big red carrier says that it is "substantially complete" with its LTE rollout and that the network covers 99 percent of its 3G network footprint.